-The International Fruchtsaft-Union (IFU) recommends the use of Orange Serum Agar in several standardized methods, using the plate count method:
+The International Fruchtsaft-Union (IFU) recommends the use of Sérum d'orange Agar in several standardized methods, using the plate count method:

-- 1. Prepare 10-fold serial dilutions of the sample using a suitable diluent such as buffered Peptone Water. - 2.
-Distribute aliquots of 1 ml of the diluted sample in sterile Petri dishes. - 3.
-Add 20 ml of molten sterile medium cooled to 45 °C, gently swirl the dish to mix the sample and medium properly.
-4. Allow it to solidify and incubate at $30 \pm 1$ °C for 48 hours before enumeration.
+1. Prepare 10-fold serial dilutions of the sample using a suitable diluent such as buffered Peptone Water.

+2. Distribute aliquots of 1 ml of the diluted sample in sterile Petri dishes.

+3. Add 20 ml of molten sterile medium cooled to 45 °C, gently swirl the dish to mix the sample and medium properly.

+4. Allow it to solidify and incubate à 30 ±1 °C for 48 hours before enumeration.
 If there is no growth extend the incubation to 5 days, reading daily before giving a negative result.